stonezhong/webcli/documents/devguide/components.md

 | DBThread                        | A thread                                 |
 | DBThreadAction                  | Represent a thread has an action         |
 | DBActionHandlerConfiguration    | User configuration for a action handler  |

+We use singular for table name, for example, we use name "DBUser" instead of "DBUsers" as table name.
+Use singular as table name, the advantage is the table name match the name of DBModel name, which is easy to manage.

 ```mermaid
 ---